sgryjp/pmv/README.md

 FLAGS:
     -n, --dry-run
             Do not actually move the files, just show what would be done.
     -h, --help
             Prints help information

+    -i, --interactive
+            Prompt before moving an each file.

     -V, --version
             Prints version information